Best Casino Stocks to Watch Right Now

 This is most noticeable during a recession.
 When the economy begins to falter, consumers are less likely to open their wallets and place bets.

 A prime example is the coronavirus pandemic.
-There are lockdowns and shelter-in-place orders across the country.
-Therefore, casinos are practically shutdown everywhere or running at a much smaller capacity.
-Earnings will suffer because of this and the stock market is already responding.
+There were lockdowns and shelter-in-place orders across the country.
+Therefore, casinos were practically shutdown everywhere or were running at a much smaller capacity.
+Earnings suffered because of this and the stock market responded quickly.

-But, China has started recovering from the coronavirus after the original devastation.
+But, China has started recovering from the pandemic after the original devastation.
 This is shining light on casino stocks once again.
 Look out for these gambling businesses below over the next few months.